oppia/oppia-web-developer-docs/Google-Summer-of-Code-2023.md

 **Knowledge/Skills Recommended:**

 * Familiarity with GitHub Actions and workflows.
-Clear understanding of the current Oppia pre-push and CI pipeline.
+* Clear understanding of the current Oppia pre-push and CI pipeline.

 **Suggested Milestones:**

-* **Milestone 1:** CI checks run in under an hour.
+* **Milestone 1:** CI checks run in under 45 minutes.
 Less important tests are split off into an acceptance layer.
+Duplicate CI runs are avoided.

 * **Milestone 2:** Pre-push checks run in under 5 minutes.